-Definitely.
-Most private campgrounds do not allow visitors to make open flames anymore so you can’t prepare food in cookware that needs direct fire.
+Most private campgrounds do not allow visitors to make open flames anymore, so you can’t prepare food in cookware that needs direct fire.
 Thus, you will need cooking equipment that runs on electricity or propane tanks for such occasions.
-The results may not be the same but it is a safer option.
+The results may be different, but it is a safer option.

 Can tabletop grills be used indoors?

-Tabletop grills are intended to be used outdoors because of the heat and smoke emission.
-But there are some models that can be used indoors provided they come with safety features.
-You also have to exercise some precautionary measures for safety purposes.
-Wearing protective equipment and keeping pets and children away from the device are essential.
+Tabletop grills are intended to be used outdoors because of the heat and smoke emissions.
+But some models can be used indoors, provided they come with safety features.
+You also have to exercise some preventive measures for safety purposes.
+Protective equipment and keeping pets and children away from the device are essential.

 Can you boil water on a portable grill?

-If you use a kettle made of heat-resistant and fireproof material, you can boil water on a grill.
-Just put the kettle over the grill and set it at a high temperature.
-If possible, close the lid to maximize the temperature inside and hasten the process.
-It would take longer if the lid is open but it will still be able to bring the water to a boil.
+You can boil water on a grill using a kettle made of heat-resistant and fireproof material.
+Put the kettle over the grill and set it at a high temperature.
+If possible, close the lid to maximize the temperature and hasten the process.
+It would take longer if the lid is open, but it will still be able to bring the water to a boil.